swiftlang/swift-package-manager/README.md

     swift build --help

-If you get usage output, it is installed.
+If you get usage output, it is installed, otherwise you will see an error such as:

+    <unknown>:0: error: no such file or directory: 'build'

 ## Development